Elementary School Fundraising Ideas That Work

 Let’s face it, your elementary school fundraising campaign will be much more fun, engaging and successful if you offer prizes.
 As parents and teachers know, children are motivated by prizes or incentives for doing a good job.
 Having a well-planned and enthusiastic fundraiser kick-off and establishing attainable goals and prizes or rewards can be very effective to motivate students and parents alike to raise more money for your school.

 Kids love prizes of all kinds and will work hard to earn even very small prizes.
-We recommend that prizes for elementary school fundraising are structured in this way to encourage everyone to participant and not leave anyone behind:
+We recommend that prizes for elementary school fundraising are structured in this way to encourage everyone to participate and not leave anyone behind:

 - Participation – Students receive a small prize (ie pencil, sticker or choice from a treasure box of small items) for registering on your crowdfunding website.